 14 ounces Organic Chickpeas (we used 2 glass jars)

-10 TBSP Organic Oat Milk + 4 TBSP Golden Flax Meal
+10 TBSP Milk of Choice (we use homemade organic) + 4 TBSP Golden Flax Meal

 1 cup Organic Maple Sugar (you can use less)